The most important towers of the city:

 Town Hall Tower

-Already said of Malasemenza, from the name of the family of origin.
+Already known as di Malasemenza , from the name of the family of origin.

-In Gold Medals Street it stands above the roofs.
+In via Medaglie d'Oro, it stands out above the rooftops.

 Torre Lengueglia Costa

-In Lions Square, one of these is in defense of the entrance.
-The lower part is plastered, although below is the Cisano stone ashlar.
-The upper part is in brick, datable to the 13th century.
+In Piazza dei Leoni, one of these is in defense of the entrance.
+The lower part is plastered, even if below there is some ashlar in Cisano stone.
+The upper part, on the other hand, is in brick, dating back to the 13th century.

 Municipal Tower

-It is the oldest part of the Palazzo Comunale, the lower part in Gothic style, while the upper part is in brick.
+It is the oldest part of the Town Hall, the lower part in Gothic style, while the upper part is in brick.

 Rolandi Ricci Tower

-In Gold medals Street, the two towers are severed and have been incorporated into the buildings.
+In via Medaglie d'Oro, the two towers are cut off and incorporated into the buildings.

-In Gold Medals Street, it was restored to medieval style only with the restoration of the 20th century
+In via Medaglie d'Oro, it was brought back to the medieval style only with the restoration of the twentieth century

 Conti Cepollini Tower

-In Gold Medals Street, slightly sloping, it is the widest.
+In via Medaglie d'Oro, slightly leaning, it is the widest.

 Cazzulini Tower

-In Enrico D'Aste Street, in front of the facade of Santa Maria in Fontibus.
+In via Enrico D'Aste, in front of the facade of Santa Maria in Fontibus.

-The building dates back to the 13th century.
+The construction dates back to the 13th century.

 Bell tower of the Cathedral

-The most elaborate of the towers, has been expanded at various times and has unique decorative features among others.
+The most elaborate of the towers, it has been extended over various eras and possesses unique decorative features among others.

 Bell tower of Santa Maria in Fontibus